 Let’s talk about the benefits of online therapy

 If you aren’t comfortable with video, online therapy offers other methods.
 Some therapists offer text-based therapy and allow you to contact them throughout the week.
 This can be especially useful for those with social anxiety, panic and agoraphobia.
-Second, there is audio therapy – in this method, you and your therapist exchanges voice messages.
-However, because body language is important – full video online therapy is recommended by most therapists, and encouraged.
+Second, there is audio therapy – in this method, you and your therapist will meet on Zoom or the telephone.

 2 No commute